Simpich Showcase Simpich Showcase

 In the mid-1980s, Jan and Bob Simpich were invited to design a special doll to honor the winners of the 1988 U.S. Women’s Figure Skating Championship, held in Denver.
 Jan turned to a deeply personal inspiration: her sister, Evelyn Jane.

-In 1984, Evelyn passed away from an aggressive form of sinus cancer.
+In 1984, Evalyn passed away from an aggressive form of sinus cancer.
 The diagnosis and loss sent waves of grief through the family, but also stirred something in Jan as an artist.
 She began sculpting a portrait head of her sister, unsure at first whether it would become a doll — only that she needed to express her love and loss through creation.

-When the skating championship invitation arrived, Jan knew exactly who the doll should be: Evelyn Jane.
-Working with her husband Bob and son Reg, the family brought to life a Victorian skater, complete with a fur-lined coat, delicate bonnet, and pewter-cast skates.
+When the skating championship invitation arrived, Jan knew exactly who the doll should be: Evalyn Jane.
+Working with her husband Bob and son Reg, the family brought to life a Victorian Skater, complete with a fur-lined coat, delicate bonnet, and pewter-cast skates.
 She glides over a sculpted block of “ice,” elegant and timeless — a tribute not only to winter’s charm, but to a life lived with grace and dignity.

 Evalyn Jane over the years!